opentable/ot-daily-algorithm/README.md

 ```

 # Why?
-Practice with alogrithms and data structures, that you don't normally use, helps us look at our everyday problems in a different light.
+Practice with algorithms and data structures, that you don't normally use, helps us look at our everyday problems in a different light.

 # Email List
 To join the mailing list, visit the following link: